Karnataka Rajyotsava

-Kannada Rajyotsava, also known as Karnataka Formation Day or Karnataka Day, is a state public holiday and celebrated on 1 November of every year.
-This was the day in 1956 when all the Kannada language-speaking regions of south western India were merged to form the state of Karnataka.
+Karnataka Rajyotsava also known as Karnataka State Day or Kannada Day amongst the Indian diaspora, is a public holiday celebrated annually on 1 November in the Indian state of Karnataka.
+It commemorates the merger in 1956 of the Kannada-speaking regions of southwestern India under the States Reorganisation Act to form the state in Bangalore.

-The Rajyotsava day is listed as a government holiday in the state of Karnataka and is celebrated by Kannadigas across the world.
-It is marked by the announcement and presentation of the honours list for Rajyotsava Awards by the Government of Karnataka, hoisting of the official Karnataka flag with an address from the Chief Minister and Governor of the state along with community festivals, orchestra, Kannada book releases and concerts.
+Kannada Rajyotsava is listed as a government holiday in Karnataka and is celebrated by Kannadigas across the world.
+It is marked by the announcement and presentation of the honours list for Rajyotsava Awards by the government of Karnataka, the hoisting of the Karnataka flag with an address from the chief minister and governor of Karnataka, as well as community festivals, orchestra, Kannada book releases, and concerts.

 History

 Aluru Venkata Rao was the first person who dreamt of unifying the State as early as 1905 with the Karnataka Ekikarana movement.
-In 1950 India became republic and different provinces were formed in the country on basis of language spoken in the particular region and this gave birth to the state of Mysore including various places in south India, which were earlier ruled by the kings.
+In 1950, India became republic and different provinces were formed in the country on basis of language spoken in the particular region and this gave birth to the state of Mysore including various places in south India, which the kings earlier ruled.
 On 1 November 1956, Mysore state, comprising most of the area of the erstwhile princely state of Mysore, was merged with the Kannada-speaking areas of the Bombay and Madras presidencies, as also of the principality of Hyderabad, to create a unified Kannada-speaking sub-national entity.
-North Karnataka, Malnad (Canara) and old Mysore were thus the three regions of the newly formed Mysore state.
+North Karnataka, Malnad (Canara), and old Mysore were thus the three regions of the newly formed Mysore state.

 The newly unified state initially retained the name "Mysore", which was that of the erstwhile princely state which formed the core of the new entity.
 But the people of North Karnataka did not favour the retention of the name Mysore, as it was closely associated with the erstwhile principality and the southern areas of the new state.
-In deference to this logic, the name of the state was changed to "Karnataka" on 1 November 1973.
+In deference to this logic, the state's name was changed to "Karnataka" on 1 November 1973.
 Devaraj Arasu was the Chief Minister of the state when this landmark decision was taken.
-Other people credited for the unification of Karnataka include littérateurs like K. Shivaram Karanth, Kuvempu, Masti Venkatesha Iyengar, A. N. Krishna Rao and B. M. Srikantaiah.
+Other people credited for the unification of Karnataka include littérateurs like K. Shivaram Karanth, Kuvempu, Masti Venkatesha Iyengar, A. N. Krishna Rao, and B. M. Srikantaiah.

 Celebrations of Karnataka Rajyotsava

-Rajyotsava day is celebrated with great joy and vigour all over the state of Karnataka.
+Rajyotsava Day is celebrated with great joy and vigour all over Karnataka.
 The entire state wears a festive look on this day as the red and yellow Kannada flags are hoisted at different strategic locations across the state and the Kannada anthem ("Jaya Bharatha Jananiya Tanujate") is chanted.
 The flag is hoisted at political party offices and several localities even as youth in many areas take out processions on their vehicles.
-Religion not being a factor, the Rajyotsava is celebrated by Hindus, Muslims and Christians as well.
+Religion not being a factor, the Rajyotsava is celebrated by Hindus, Muslims, and Christians as well.